The SONATE-2 mission will verify novel artificial intelligence (AI) hardware and software technologies

 Are we alone in space?

 Ultimately, the next generation of SONATE satellites could even help answer the question of whether we are alone in space – or at least in the solar system.
-“It is conceivable that artifacts will be discovered in the solar system that are not of human origin,” believes Kayal.
-“It may be that alien spacecraft flew past a long time ago, perhaps landed or crashed,or parts of them could be present in the solar system.”
+“It is conceivable that artefacts will be discovered in the solar system that are not of human origin,” believes Kayal.
+“It may be that alien spacecraft flew past a long time ago, perhaps landed or crashed, or parts of them could be present in the solar system.”

-And then they should still be there, so the thinking goes.”It could be that with the technology we are now testing, such potentially artificial artifacts can also be recognized.”
-Because for AI, extraterrestrial technology would not be unusual: it would just be another anomaly.
+And then they should still be there, so the thinking goes.”It could be that with the technology we are now testing, such potentially artificial artefacts can also be recognized.”
+Because for AI, extraterrestrial technology would not be unusual ; it would just be another anomaly.

 SONATE-2 successfully launched